 - Pour in about half of the cream and add the tarragon and seasoning.
-Stir and allow to cook for a minute or so to coat the other ingredients.
+Stir to coat all the ingredients and allow to cook for a minute or so.

-- Add the rest of the cream and the grated cheese and stir until the cheese has fully melted.
+- Add the rest of the cream and the grated cheese and fold through until the cheese has fully melted.

-- Add the pasta to the mix and stir fully.
+- Add the pasta to the mix and stir thoroughly, but gently.

 - Heat through, stirring intermittently.
 This will allow the pasta to finish cooking and blend the flavours through the dish.

-- Serve with a sprig of tarragon and some grated parmesan.
+- Serve with a sprig of tarragon, fennel or dill and some grated parmesan.